 Author Related Publications

-• Tariq Khamis Kamal Ahmed Khamis, "Curative and protective potentials of decoction of Moringa oleifera leaf on the streptozotocin-Induced Diabetes mellitus in albino Rats", Iraqi Journal of Veterinary Sciences, 2022 More
+• Tariq Khamis Kamal Ahmed Khamis, "Curative and protective potentials of decoction of Moringa oleifera leaf on the streptozotocin-Induced Diabetes mellitus in albino Rats", College of Veterinary Medicine, University of Mosul., 2022 More

 • Tariq Khamis Kamal Ahmed Khamis, "Lead toxicity in African catfish: Promising role of magnetite nanogel against etho-neurological alterations, antioxidant suppression, gene toxicity, and histopathological/ immunohistochemical disruptions", Elsevier B.V., 2024 More